 The return of the Taliban in Afghanistan has been a major international development; the news was concerning for India and adequately got various TV debates centred around the development apart from extensive news space being given in print media.
 The space given in print media was: Hindustan Times (18%), The Hindu (17%), Dainik Jagran (16%), The Times of India and Amar Ujala (15%), and The Indian Express (10%).

 The real estate sector, which is emerging as the safest investment option in the current pandemic scenario, was still among the least covered aspects in major dailies.
 Maximum news space to the real estate sector was in Business Standard (10%) followed by The Times of India (9%) and Economic Times (8%); other dailies gave 5% space to the sector, including Hindustan Times, The Hindu, The Indian Express, Dainik Jagran, and Amar Ujala .

 “It was a happening month in terms of news content for the media organizations.
 After quite a long time, we witnessed an almost even distribution of news across various topics.
 Though health is still dominating the news space, the downward shift in its percentage was justifiably followed by a decline in COVID cases.
 Neeraj Chopra and other Olympians brought in smiles, but immediately after that Indian got concerned about the developments in Afghanistan with the return of the Taliban.
-Overall, the Indian media seems to be back with the percentage distribution of pre-COVID times by focusing evenly on various issues.” says Kartik, the research head for IBRF Global – Leading Broking & Research Platform in the Country.
+Overall, the Indian media seems to be back with the percentage distribution of pre-COVID times by focusing evenly on various issues.” says Kartik, the research head for IBRF Global – International Brand & Research Forum.